What happened at the end of After Life season 3? Ricky Gervais explains

 Ricky Gervais has revealed what the ending of After Life season three means amid fan confusion.

-The new season of the comedian’s dark comedy series was released on Netflix on Friday (14 January), with many already reaching the conclusion.
+The new season of the comedian’s dark comedy series was released on Netflix on Friday (14 January), but fans have still been contemplating its final scenes.

 Viewers have been left feeling rather emotional by the finale – although some were left confused by what the ending means.